Misch Implant & Aesthetic Dentistry - Sarasota

 What is a Bone Graft?

-Dental implants replace missing teeth and restore jaw functionality.
-But, if your tooth has been missing for a while, your jawbone may have begun to deteriorate.
-Without sufficient bone mass, dental implants could fail or come loose.
-A bone graft is a straightforward surgical procedure that restores bone tissue, allowing the jawbone to support the dental implant.
+Dental implants are intended to replace missing teeth and restore jaw function.
+However, when a tooth is missing for a long time, the jawbone may weaken.
+Low bone density can cause dental implants to fail or loosen.
+Bone grafting is a straightforward surgical procedure that replenishes bone tissue, allowing the jaw to effectively support the implant.

 “Is a Bone Graft Right for Me?”

-If you’re interested in getting a dental implant, the first step in the process is to come into our Sarasota dental implant clinic for a consultation.
-During this initial exam, our specialist will examine your oral health and take an x-ray image of your jawbone to determine if your bone is sufficient enough to support the implant.
-If it looks like your jawbone may not support the implant, we may recommend a bone graft as a possible solution.
+If you’re considering a dental implant, the first step is to visit our Sarasota dental implant clinic for a consultation.
+During the exam, our expert will evaluate your oral health and take an x-ray of your jawbone to determine if it has enough density to support an implant.
+If your jawbone is insufficient, a bone graft may be recommended.

 Autograft